ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

 - System administrators dont have a profile or a mailbox, so those options are not available in the nav bar
 - They have access to all links regarding "View", "Edit" and "Destroy"
 - They can add participants to any event
+- CRUD on events (only choose participant with organization otherwise it doesnt work!)
+- CRUD on comments
+- CRUD on organizations (organizations can only be created by administrators with users that dont belong to an organization previously)
+- CRUD on users (create users is a bit wonky)